LiweiHou/awesome-continual-learning/README.md

 # Awesome Continual Learning
 ***Continual learning***, sometimes referred to as ***lifelong learning*** or ***incremental learning***, is a subfield of machine learning that focuses on the challenging problem of incrementally training models on *a stream of data* with
 *the aim of accumulating knowledge over time*.
+An ideal continual learning system would re-use prior knowledge to facilitate learning new problems (*forward transfer*), and new data to refine its prior predictions (*backward transfer*).

 > key words:  `continual`, `lifelong`, `incremental`